Buy a ticket

 The origins of the Château de Beaugency

-Constructed on the initiative of the lords of Beaugency, the Roman-style manor house controlled access to the bridge over the Loire at that time.
-It formed part of an imposing castle complex, organised around a vast sloping courtyard, the sole access to which was through the barrier gate.
+Constructed on the initiative of the lords of Beaugency, the Romanesque-style manor house controlled access to the bridge over the Loire at that time.
+It formed part of an imposing castle complex, organized around a vast sloping courtyard, the sole access to which was through the barrier gate.

-To the west, the courtyard is still dominated by the Roman-style square keep, while the various buildings of the abbey of the canons regular are organised to the south: the 12th-century abbey church and collegiate church.
+To the west, the courtyard is still dominated by the Romanesque square keep, while the various buildings of the abbey of the regular canons are organized to the south: the 12th-century abbey church and collegiate church.
 In the northeast lies the lord’s manor house, now the Château de Beaugency.

 13th century